DanielFavell/trivial_temptations/README.md

 # Trivial Temptations

-Trivial Temptations is a site that allows users to test their knowledge of HTML and CSS.
+Trivial Temptations is a site that tempts users to test their knowledge of HTML and CSS.
 Trivial Temptations will be useful to test your knowledge or to brag to friends!

 ## Features